|Oracle® Application Server for DRDA User's Guide

 |PDF · Mobi · ePub|

-This section introduces some concepts of the Oracle Database Provider for DRDA technology.
+This section introduces some concepts of the Oracle Application Server for DRDA technology.

 This chapter contains these topics:

-Oracle Database Provider for DRDA implements a large subset of the full DRDA Version 4 specification, and several aspects of other DRDA server products (such as IBM's DB2) for compatibility.
+Oracle Application Server for DRDA implements a large subset of the full DRDA Version 4 specification, and several aspects of other DRDA server products (such as IBM's DB2) for compatibility.
 It is a database-independent protocol, and it provides only the functionality available from Oracle Database.
-Oracle Database Provider for DRDA product enables existing DB2 application customers to leverage their current investment in application technology while migrating from DB2 server.
+Oracle Application Server for DRDA product enables existing DB2 application customers to leverage their current investment in application technology while migrating from DB2 server.

 Client programs or systems that use the DRDA protocol are called Application Requesters (ARs).
-Server programs or systems that provide DRDA protocol services, such as Oracle Database Provider for DRDA, are called Application Servers (AS).
+Server programs or systems that provide DRDA protocol services, such as Oracle Application Server for DRDA, are called Application Servers (AS).

-Applications that are written to use the DRDA protocol, either as direct ARs or through an intermediate interface (such as embedded SQL), generally do not need to change their existing code to connect to Oracle Database through Oracle Database Provider for DRDA.
+Applications that are written to use the DRDA protocol, either as direct ARs or through an intermediate interface (such as embedded SQL), generally do not need to change their existing code to connect to Oracle Database through Oracle Application Server for DRDA.
 Only minimal application configuration changes, such as retargeting, are necessary to successfully change the client application environment to use Oracle Database.

 There are two general classes of DB2 applications: